hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

 our state file was pushed into our repository.
 This is something that can easily happen by mistake.

 Select the `terraform.tfstate` file.
 Then in the upper right, select `Blame`.
 From here, you can see what changes occurred for each commit, who did it and when.
-Using Terraform Cloud would keep these state files centralized outside of the project and encrypted with HashiCorp Vault.
+Using HCP Terraform would keep these state files centralized outside of the project and encrypted with HashiCorp Vault.

 Select the `GitLab` logo in the upper left.
 This will take you back to our project list.